te-565/covid-19-data/README.md

 # covid-19-data
 Links to various COVID-19 resources, APIs and datasets.
 Most of the resources links contain further links to datasets etc.

-Be sure to check the [Github Awesome Coronavirus Repository](https://github.com/soroushchehresa/awesome-coronavirus) & [Kaggle COVID-19 Datasets & Kernels](https://www.kaggle.com/tags/covid19) first.
+Be sure to check the [Github Awesome Coronavirus Repository](https://github.com/soroushchehresa/awesome-coronavirus) & [Kaggle COVID-19 Datasets & Kernels](https://www.kaggle.com/tags/covid19) first as these contain a wealth of material.

+Also note that there are a number of [Kaggle COVID-19 Competitions](https://www.kaggle.com/search?q=COVID+in%3Acompetitions) ongoing.

 ## Resources
 * [Github Awesome Coronavirus Repository](https://github.com/soroushchehresa/awesome-coronavirus)